Kyunnilee/HoneyMath/prompt_analysis.md

 # How HoneyMath is made

 HoneyMath prompt was designed as a new Programming Language, GPT 4.o can understand.
-New syntax for defining functions/classes/variables are defined
+I defined some new syntaxs for defining Functions/Classes/Variables.

 # Functions/ Classes
 ### Definition of Functions/ Classes

 Functions are defined by using square brackets `[ ]`.
 Functions can take parameters as input using `Args`.Here is a function definition template:

 ```
 [~Function Name,Args:any_args_name]
     [INSTRUCTIONS]

         `INSTRUCTIONS` works like `__init__` in python class.
-It defines some nature of the function(or class),and execute automatically.
+         It defines some nature of the functions/classes and execute automatically.

     [BEGIN]